ChrisMeissner/README-generator/README.md

 ![GitHub license](https://img.shields.io/badge/license-The Unlicense-blue.svg)

 ## Description
-This project creates a custom README using only the command line.
+This project uses only the command line to generate a custom README file.

 ## Table of Contents
 * [Installation](#installation)